Community Green Space: Bothin Organic Garden

 The Bothin Organic Garden (B.O.G) is Bothins’ newest addition and would love for you and your troop to come play.
 The B.O.G has a wide variety of fruits and vegetables for harvest (and to take home!) and exciting activities for you to investigate.

 The B.O.G curriculum has three module topics each having multiple sessions lasting approximately 1 ½ hours.
+Reserving the B.O.G. costs $5 per girl for all sessions in a module.
+A $100 refunadable deposit will also be collected at the time of reservation.
 Curriculum is appropriate for all ages but targeted at K-6 with its activities adjustable for all grade levels:

 - Have an adventure foraging in the garden as YOUR habitat.
 How would you get water, food, shelter?